Mitigating Risk While Moving Life-Saving Treatments Across The Globe

 The Opportunity

-Direct Relief faced the extraordinary challenge of transporting temperature sensitive antibody treatments in bulk – accurately, efficiently, and quickly – to people around the world.
+The humanitarian organization faced the extraordinary challenge of transporting temperature sensitive antibody treatments in bulk – accurately, efficiently, and quickly – to people around the world.
 Time, temperature, and previously uncharted global shipping lanes were a few of the complexities facing this extraordinary humanitarian effort.

 Using data from the simulation software, CSafe’s technical consultants and support team analyzed every aspect of the cold chain.
 Opportunities and risks were assessed, and optimal lanes of shipping were determined.
 Through these analyses, the team settled on delivering pallets through a completely new lane to Cairo.
 But the work was far from over.